Do You Know What Remy Hair Is?

 That is the worst, right?

-When you are working with "Non-Remy" hair extensions, you will have strands of hair that have cuticles going in both directions.
+When you are working with "Non-Remy" hair extensions, you will have strands of hair with cuticles going in both directions.
 This non-consistent direction will quickly cause problems with your hair extensions.

-This lack of care usually happens during the process of collecting or donating the hair used for hair extensions.
-Someone will cut the hair, and it drops to the floor and then later collected, then there is a good chance the hair will have cuticles going both up and down.
-This is also when the collection of single-donor hair is critical.
+This lack of care usually happens while collecting or donating the hair used for hair extensions.
+For example, someone will cut the hair, and it drops to the floor and then later collected, then there is a good chance the hair will have cuticles going both up and down.
+This process is also when the collection of single-donor hair is critical.

-You must band the hair before it is cut for hair extensions.
+You must band the hair before cutting the human hair to ensure the hair cuticles are facing the downward position.
 This method is the best method for collecting hair.
 As long as the strands stay in the same position during the shackling and wefting process, then you should have Remy hair extensions once the creation process is complete.

-Manufacturers of hair extensions are more educated now and understand the importance of the entire process and need for quality Remy hair.
+Manufacturers of hair extensions are more educated now and understand the importance of the entire process and the need for quality Remy hair.

 Marketing Terms for Remy

-The term "Remy" can be confusing because so many companies also use it for marketing and advertising.
+The term "Remy" can be confusing because many companies also use it for marketing and advertising.

 Do all companies that call their hair "Remy" actually sell Remy hair?

-We have seen some really cheap beauty store packed hair that had the word "Remy" in their brand name.
-They might not have said if the hair they offer is Remy, which it wasn't, but it was in their brand name so most people would expect it to be so.
+We have seen some cheap beauty store-packed hair with the word "Remy" in their brand name.
+They might not have said if the hair they offer is Remy, which it wasn't, but it was in their brand name, so most people would expect it to be so.

 When dealing with really cheap hair, you will often get what you pay for.

 Do You Sell Remy Hair?

-Yes, all the hair extensions found on Private Label Extensions would be considered Remy hair.
+Yes, all the hair extensions found on Private Label Extensions would be considered Remy hair or Raw hair.

-This is crucial for us because we supply 100's of top stylists and salon owners with hair extensions for their brand.
+The cuticle direction of remy hair is crucial for us because we supply thousands of top stylists and salon owners with hair extensions for their brand.
 Stylists do not want "cheap" non-remy hair that is going to have issues for their clients.